Criticism of the Book of Mormon: Views toward women

+Views toward race

+Harvard PhD Max Perry Mueller has pointed out the complicated picture of race presented in the Book of Mormon, saying the "Book of Mormon's racial hermeneutic equates whiteness with righteousness, civilization, and Christianity.
+It defines blackness as heathenism, apostasy, and savagery."

 Historical accuracy

 Most, but not all, Mormons hold the book's connection to ancient American history as an article of their faith.
-According to Professor John-Charles Duffy this view finds little acceptance outside of Mormonism because "scholars realize that accepting the Book of Mormon’s antiquity also means coming to terms with LDS beliefs about Joseph Smith’s access to supernatural powers."
+According to Professor John-Charles Duffy this view finds little acceptance outside of Mormonism because "scholars realize that accepting the Book of Mormon's antiquity also means coming to terms with LDS beliefs about Joseph Smith's access to supernatural powers."
 The theory that the Book of Mormon is an ancient American history is thus considered to fall outside academic credibility.
 Mormon apologetics have proposed multiple theories tying Book of Mormon places to modern locations.

 Anachronisms

 There are a number of words and phrases in the Book of Mormon that are anachronistic—their existence in the text of the Book of Mormon is at odds with known linguistic patterns, archaeological findings, or known historical events.
 Each of the anachronisms is a word, phrase, artifact, or other concept that critics, historians, archaeologists, or linguists believe did not exist in the Americas during the time period in which the Book of Mormon was said to have been written.

-Apologists offer varying responses and views at Anachronisms in the Book of Mormon.
+(See anachronisms in the Book of Mormon for more details, including apologetic viewpoints and discussion.)